 How To Set Up Apache and PHP from Homebrew on macOS

-At Tower, we use Apache to host websites like our learning platform, our blog, and our main product site.
+At Tower, we use the Apache web server to host websites like our learning platform, our blog, and our main product site.
 While this doesn’t mean we have to use Apache to run the sites locally, using a similar stack for development and production is generally a good idea.
 This means setting up a development environment with Apache.
 On macOS, which is what we use for the most part, there are quite a few options.
 We could set up Apache in a virtual machine, perhaps controlled using Vagrant.
 We could use Docker to run Apache in a container.
 There are also solutions with graphical user interfaces like MAMP.
 However, a convenient and simple solution is to just set up Apache running natively in macOS — no wrappers, no virtual machines, no containerization.
 In this post, we’ll go through how to set up Apache and PHP, using versions installed using the Homebrew package manager for macOS.

 Out of the box, macOS comes with a version of Apache.
 It used to come with PHP too, but this was removed in macOS Monterey.
 We could easily use the built-in Apache version, but there are a couple of drawbacks with this approach.
 We don’t have control over the exact version used, and the one available might not be up to date.
 Also, OS updates occasionally overwrite the configuration for the built-in Apache server.
 Instead of using the built-in Apache, we’ll install both Apache and PHP using Homebrew.
 We'll look at how to set up a local development environment using these and, as usual, we’ll try to cover the “why” as well as the “what”; in addition to just presenting the configuration, we'll go over the purpose of each directive and command.